|Dr. Cynthia Wilczak||Major/Minor and certificates|

 - Career Center

-All Anthropology majors should see an advisor at least once a semester to ensure that they are meeting the requirements for completing their degree.
+All Anthropology majors should see the advisor in the major at least once a year to ensure that they are meeting the requirements for completing their degree.
+Students with 90 units (final year) should meet with a major advisor before enrolling in courses in their final two semesters.

 How do I see an advisor?